ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does research say about Citrate vs Oxide?

-Published bioavailability research forms the basis for our formulary tier assignments.
-Magnesium Citrate is rated good (S2) and classified as T2 Specialist; Magnesium Oxide is rated low (S4 — basic) and classified as T4 Mapped.
-Our formulary citations are drawn from peer-reviewed absorption studies.
-These statements are based on structure/function research and have not been evaluated by the FDA.
+Published bioavailability research forms the basis for FormulaForge form classifications.
+Magnesium Citrate is rated good and classified as Secondary Form; Magnesium Oxide is rated low and classified as Mapped Form.
+FormulaForge citations are drawn from peer-reviewed absorption studies.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Magnesium?